 in the Pod scheduling settings section.

-Agent pod scheduling settings default values
+Flow agent pod scheduling settings

 CloudBees CD/RO agent storage and resources values